rtCamp/api_playwright_utils/README.md

-# API Automation with Playwright
+# API Test Automation with Playwright
-This is an API Automation framework that enhanced asserting and validating options with playwright
+This is an API Automation framework that enhanced asserting and validating options with Playwright framework.

 ## Install
 `npm install`